zriyansh/signoz.io/docs/instrumentation/java.md

 - **Manual Instrumentation**<br></br>
 It involves writing instrumentation using OpenTelemetry SDK and API manually.
 You would need to get a handle to an instance of the `OpenTelemetry` interface, acquire a tracer, and create spans manually.
 Manual isntrumentation might also be used along with auto instrumentation.

 Let’s understand how to download, install, and run OpenTelemetry in Java.
+If you're using self-hosted SigNoz refer to this [section](#send-traces-to-self-hosted-signoz).
+If you're using SigNoz cloud, refer to this [section]

 ## Requirements

 Java 8 or higher

-## Send Traces Directly to SigNoz
+## Send Traces to Self-Hosted SigNoz

 You can use OpenTelemetry Java to send your traces directly to SigNoz.
 OpenTelemetry provides a **handy Java JAR agent** that can be attached to any Java 8+ application and dynamically injects bytecode to capture telemetry from a number of popular libraries and frameworks.